 - Cash flow management: The processing of insurance payments may take months.
 Using claims data, expected reimbursements, and past patterns, medical accounting software helps practices forecast cash flow more accurately.
 These specialised tools are essential for maintaining a medical practice’s financial health by enabling proactive financial planning and stability.

-- Customised Reporting: Medical practices are required to submit particular financial reports to insurers, regulatory agencies, and internal management.
-Time is saved and decision-making is enhanced by the use of specialised technologies that provide reports specifically designed for the healthcare sector.
+- Customised Reporting: Medical practices are required to submit particular financial reports to insurers, regulatory agencies like Companies House, and internal management.
+Time is saved, and decision-making is enhanced by the use of specialised technologies that provide reports specifically designed for the healthcare sector.

 - Patient Billing and Collections: Collections and balances for patients are more difficult than in most other industries.
 Medical accounting software increases the likelihood of receiving payment and reduces administrative burdens by providing patient portals, automated reminders, and payment plans.